-REVERSE 911® uses a patented combination of database and GIS mapping technologies to deliver notifications.
+Everbridge® uses a patented combination of database and GIS mapping technologies to deliver notifications.
 Authorized agencies can quickly target a precise geographic area and saturate it with thousands of calls per hour.
-The system's interactive technology provides immediate interaction with recipients and aids in rapid response to specific needs.
+The system's interactive technology provides immediate interaction with recipients and affords the recipients with information germane to the emergency event.

-The Town of Glastonbury is currently installing a Reverse 911 System for use by the Public Safety Departments.
+The Town of Glastonbury is currently installing an Everbridge® System for use by the Public Safety Departments.
 Emergency Management plans to use this system to alert the affected areas in disaster and emergency situations and provide detailed instructions and messages.

 WPII600 (1570 AM) Radio Station